uZer/cassette/minitel-av/README.md

 # minitel-av

-A small Audio Visual Minitel project.
+A small audiovisual Minitel project.

 This repository is here to share some research on an audio-visual multiscreen audio-reactive setup, using obsolete devices like the Minitel.
 It contains